kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

 The depth-aware motion deblurring algorithm from Xu and Jia :cite:`Xu2012` deblurs a stereo image pair of a scene with depth variations as shown in figure :ref:`input`.
-The challenge of this setup is the unknown camera motion restricted to be parallel to the scene.
+The challenge of this setup is the unknown camera motion.
+The proposed algorithm restricts this motion to be parallel to the scene.
 The depth variations of the scene makes it necessary to estimate spatially-variant blur kernels - a PSF for each depth level.
 A great issue of this process is PSF estimation from depth levels with a small number of pixels.

 The basic idea of the proposed method to deblur this challeging setup will be presented in this chapter.
 Furthermore we will discuss the difficulties of